Which jobs?

 Networking with other students

-Ambitious about Autism runs a project called myVoice.
+Ambitious about autism runs a project called myVoice.

 It is for young people aged 16-25 with autism.
 The idea is for you to feel at home as you learn more about yourself and your place in the wider world.
 There are stories, films and helpful information and advice.
 Click page icon to find out more.